ttedeschi/helm_charts/stable/spark/README.md

 This chart will do the following:

 * 1 x Spark Master with port 8080 exposed with a nodePort service (webUi)
-* 1 x Jupyter notebook with port 30888 exposed witha nodePort service, with 2 executors
+* 1 x Jupyter notebook with port 30888 exposed with a nodePort service, with 2 executors
 * All using Kubernetes Deployments

 ## Prerequisites